pepopowitz/getting-unstuck/slides/stitched.md

 when I hear in standup that someone is stuck, my ears perk up.

 Over the past few months, I've taken notes about how I and my coworkers get ourselves unstuck, and I want to share some tips with you.

-...

-My first strategy is...only kind of a strategy.
 ---
 Layout: module
 # 0. Embrace
 # The Stuck

+Notes:

+The first thing I have to offer you is less of a strategy

+and more of a mindset shift.

 ---

 ## Survey time!